lealoth/Sibelium-cognitive-architecture/README.md

 Make sure you have the models in the models/ folder in the base directory, and reference them in config.py.

 MODEL_PATH = BASE_DIR / "models" / "Llama-3.1-8B-Instruct-Q4_K_M.gguf"    # Main Model
-MODEL_PATH_REASONING = BASE_DIR / "models" / "palmyra-mini-thinking-a.BF16.gguf"  # Reasoning Model
-MODEL_PATH_JSON = BASE_DIR / "models" / "palmyra-mini-thinking-a.BF16.gguf" # It is currently unused, but it exists.
-The json filling functions are delegated to the main model for now.

 ### Run
 py main.py